 Your first line of defense against invading roaches starts outside the house.
 Don’t let vegetation stack up against the foundation, and keep lids on those garbage cans.
 Leaky faucets are perfect watering holes for all kinds of pests, so keep the outdoor plumbing in good shape.
 Replace outside lights with yellow bulbs that are less likely to attract bugs, and make sure door sweeps are snug under thresholds.
 Indoor strategies include mesh-covered bath and kitchen drains, lidded trash cans and quick disposal of paper sacks and cardboard boxes.

 You can set out roach bait traps, but pests bypass these temptations when they have easy access to your groceries.
 Seal food items like sugar, cereal and bread in plastic containers, and always keep cabinets and counters clean.
 Fix leaky faucets.
 Don’t forget about the paper invitations in your storage areas.
 Get rid of grocery sacks and cardboard boxes in favor of bug-resistant alternatives.
 Lightly dust baseboards and wall corners with boric acid powder or diatomaceous earth, but only use these deterrents in places that are safe from the kids and pets.
 Tuck catnip sachets on high shelves to disrupt roach relays in your closets.

-If you’re chasing roaches from trash can to baseboard or shaking them out of your running shoes, contact us at Burns Pest Elimination.
+If you’re chasing roaches from trash can to baseboard or shaking them out of your running shoes, contact us today.
 We’re always happy to help eliminate unwanted visitors around your home.